jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 calculateTangents();
 ```

 The last addition we need to make to the Model class is to setup the buffers for the tangent and bitangent and copy these across to the GPU.
-Add the following to the `setupBuffers()` method (before we unbind the VAO).
+Add the following to the `setupBuffers()` method (before we call the `glBindVertexArray(0)` function).

 ```cpp
 // Create tangent buffer